This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antibiotic medicine: This is given to fight or prevent an infection caused by bacteria.
 Take as directed.

 - X-ray: An x-ray of your mouth may be done to check the health of your tooth and the bone around it.
-An x-ray also shows your caregiver the shape of the tooth roots to be cleaned.
+An x-ray also shows your healthcare provider the shape of the tooth roots to be cleaned.

 What happens during a root canal?

-- Your caregiver will remove the diseased pulp from the tooth.
+- Your healthcare provider will remove the diseased pulp from the tooth.
 An x-ray picture may be taken.
-Your caregiver will clean any remaining diseased pulp from the root canal using dental tools and cleaning fluids.
-Once all of the pulp is removed, your caregiver will clean the open root canal with germ-killing liquid.
+Your healthcare provider will clean any remaining diseased pulp from the root canal using dental tools and cleaning fluids.
+Once all of the pulp is removed, your healthcare provider will clean the open root canal with germ-killing liquid.
 The root canal will be dried and a filling will be put inside your tooth root.
-Your caregiver will cover your tooth with a temporary or permanent crown.
-If there is swelling in the root canal, your caregiver may fill the root with a steroid paste.
+Your healthcare provider will cover your tooth with a temporary or permanent crown.
+If there is swelling in the root canal, your healthcare provider may fill the root with a steroid paste.
 The paste helps decrease swelling.
-If a temporary crown is used, your caregiver will replace it with a permanent crown about 1 week later.
+If a temporary crown is used, your healthcare provider will replace it with a permanent crown about 1 week later.

 What happens after a root canal?

-Ask your caregiver when you can eat and drink again.
+Ask your healthcare provider when you can eat and drink again.
 Ask about any special instructions for caring for your tooth after a root canal.
 Find out when to return to complete your procedure or for a follow-up visit.

 What are the risks of a root canal?